Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Y-dwarf KCl cloud simple 1D example

 It is important to note that numerical issues appear in the formulation for large values of $\nu$ due to the inherent scalings present in the equations.
 First, we convert all equations outlined in this paper to numerically use the $\ln\Gamma(z)$ function rather than the $\Gamma(z)$ function in the code, which ensures numerical stability for larger $\nu$ values.
 To achieve quick numerical convergence of the $\ln\Gamma(z)$ function, we assume a maximum of $\nu$ = 100 when the moment solutions give a highly monodisperse size distribution.
 The size distribution is already shows highly monodisperse properties at $\nu$ = 10 (Fig. \ref{fig:gamma_diff}), suggesting this limit will have a negligible effect on the end results.

 Noticeable differences are produced between the gamma and monodisperse results in some cases.
 Figure \ref{fig:1D_KCl} shows our results for the 1D column model.
-In the log g = 3.25 case, the gamma distribution produces smaller particles by a factor of $\sim2$--$3$ and a larger number density by a factor of $\sim30$ compared to the monodisperse results.
-This shows the potentially strong effects of polydispersity on the microphysical rates, as the distribution is quite broad across all pressure levels (Figure \ref{fig:1D_dist}).
+In the log g = 3.25 case, the gamma distribution produces smaller particles by a factor of $\sim$2-3 and a larger number density by a factor of $\sim$10-20 compared to the monodisperse results.
+This shows the potentially strong effects of polydispersity on the microphysical rates, as the distribution is quite broad across the deeper pressure levels, but narrows at lower pressure (Figure \ref{fig:1D_dist}).
 In the log g = 4.25 case, fewer differences are seen between the gamma and monodisperse assumptions, with both $r_{\rm c}$ and $N_{\rm c}$ within around only a relative difference of only $\sim$0.3.
 The largest differences are seen at the cloud base, where the most polydisperse behavior is present, with the largest divergence between $r_{\rm c}$ and $r_{\rm p}$ occurring here.

 We observe larger differences in the log g = 3.25 case, which is presumably because the gravitational separation of cloud particles is more effective.
 As seen in Figure \ref{fig:1D_KCl}, the mass mixing ratio of clouds decreases with pressure in the log g = 3.25 case, indicating that some cloud particles have too fast settling velocity to be transported by eddy diffusion.
-Meanwhile, we observe subtle differences ($<30\%$) among monodisperse, exponential, and gamma distribution models for the log g = 4.25 case, in which the gravitational separation barely occurs as informed by the vertically constant cloud abundance.
+Meanwhile, we observe subtle differences ($<$20\%) among monodisperse, exponential, and gamma distribution models for the log g = 4.25 case, in which the gravitational separation barely occurs as informed by the vertically constant cloud abundance.
 Thus, our results suggest that polydipersity of the size distribution does matter when the gravitational separation of cloud particles play a role, as it controls the fraction of small particles that can be transported by eddy diffusion.
-From Figure \ref{fig:1D_KCl}, in the log g = 3.25 case, the exponential distribution results are shifted towards the gamma distribution solution, compared to the monodisperse solution.
+From Figure \ref{fig:1D_KCl}, the exponential distribution results are shifted towards the gamma distribution solution, compared to the monodisperse solution.
 This suggests the exponential distribution succeeds in recovering some of the behaviour of the gamma distribution, although the inflexibility of the exponential distribution limits the full realisation of the microphysical effects from polydispersity.